Why you should see a doctor after a car accident even if you feel fine

 🚨 Fact: Research shows that over 50% of car accident injuries don’t appear immediately and can take hours or even days to develop.
 (Source: National Highway Traffic Safety Administration (NHTSA))

-Here’s why seeking medical attention after a car accident is essential, even if you feel fine.
+Here’s why seeking medical attention after a car accident is still recommended, even if you feel fine.

 1. Hidden Injuries Can Take Hours or Days to Appear

-Some injuries don’t cause immediate pain, but they can worsen over time if left untreated.
+Some injuries don’t cause immediate pain, but they can get worse over time if left untreated.
 A doctor can detect hidden injuries early, preventing serious complications later on.

 Common Injuries That May Not Show Symptoms Right Away: